-With the comparisons out of the way, let's move on to the design of the Apple TV.
+With the comparisons out of the way, let's move on to the design of the Apple TV HD.
 Overall the unit has the same premium feel you'd expect from an Apple product: It's glossy, sleek and completely understated.

 It's bigger than I expected, though.
 It's about the size of two old Apple TVs stacked on top of each other and then fused together with an still-pretty-fresh A8 chip at the helm of the ship.

-As you might expect, it pairs nicely with the new Siri Remote, the primary way you'll control your new piece of plastic though, Apple has recently re-released its Remote app for iOS with new Apple TV support giving you a choice in the matter.
+As you might expect, it pairs nicely with the new Siri Remote, the primary way you'll control your new piece of plastic (though Apple has recently re-released its Remote app for iOS with Apple TV support, giving you a choice in the matter).

 But, despite how it sounds so far, just know it's not sunshine and rainbows in Apple's venture into the living room.

 Let's start with some stats.
 The Apple TV HD is, again, about twice the height of the last iteration but not much wider at 1.4 x 3.9 x 3.9 inches/35 x 98 x 98mm (H x W x D).
 It's a small footprint for a video streaming box, and one that seems even smaller when combined with its sleek black, inconspicuous exterior.